FoggedLens/foggedlens.github.io/_posts/2025-07-25-alprs-in-boulder.md

 Addressing our city leaders *in-person* is the most effective way for them to hear your concerns and take them seriously.
 If possible, you can [sign up](https://bouldercolorado.gov/services/participate-city-council-meetings) before the next City Council meeting for an Open Comment slot.

 Most people who speak during public comment are not professional speakers, so you don't need much prepared other than your concerns.
 There is a 2-3 minute time limit, so keep your comments brief.

+### 4. Contact the Police Oversight Panel

+Boulder has a Police Oversight Panel, whose job it is to "increase community involvement in police oversight."
+While they do not have direct control over the police department's policies, they can make sure our concerns are heard. <a href="mailto:PoliceOversightPanel@bouldercolorado.gov">Email the Police Oversight Panel.</a>

 ## Links & Downloads
 - Last 3,600 searches performed by Boulder PD on the national network: [Download CSV](/assets/docs/boulder-co-pd.csv)